This procedure outlines the tasks required when making the following applications by emergency care:

 If the Court does not have the capacity to hear the protection application that day, the registrar will refer the matter to the closest rural Children’s Court for the application to be filed.

-- Arrange a Bail justice hearings if the application cannot be brought before the court within 24 hours.
-Refer to Bail justice hearing guide - advice for information regarding exceptional circumstances.
+- Arrange an Application by emergency care before a Bail Justice if the application cannot be brought before the court within 24 hours.
+Refer to Guide for managing applications by emergency care before a Bail Justice for information.

 - Prior to the cut-off time, notify the CPLO Duty Allocation Lawyer (DAL) (Melbourne DAL 0438 593 701 or 8601 6785; Moorabbin DAL 9090 5866; Broadmeadows DAL 9221 8126), or your rural solicitor as soon as you know an application is coming into court by emergency care.

-- After the cut-off time, fax the Summary Information Form and Court forms (PA, Breach of IAO/FPO or application for new IAO) to the CPLO Fax on 1300 651 635.
+- After the cut-off time, send an electronic copy of the Summary Information Form and Court forms (PA, Breach of IAO/FPO or application for new IAO) to CPLO via email .
 Rural areas complete the Summary Information form and provide to the divisional solicitor as early as possible.

 - Complete affidavit of service.
 See Court - Affidavits forms (the matter will ordinarily not be listed until you file at least one original affidavit of service with the court registry).